ranggarifqi/react-product-management/README.md

 So i created a separate branch so we can check the feature.

 `git checkout feature/elevenia`

+### First thing you have to do after checking out to `feature/elevenia` branch is to update your env configuration. check `.env.example`

 ### Elevenia API is called if we don't have any products data yet